This post may contain affiliate links.

 How to store

-Store the Lemon Chia Pudding in sealed jars in the fridge for up to 5 days.
-The chia pudding must be stored in the fridge.
-I wouldn’t recommend freezing this recipe.
+Store the Lemon Chia Pudding in an airtight container or sealed jar in the fridge for up to 5 days.
+If the chia pudding thickens after storing add a splash of milk and mix.

 If you tried this Lemon Chia Pudding or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on PinterestInstagram and Facebook for even more deliciousness